josephbirkner/blog/README.md

 # Hello There! ![kenobi](./kenobi.png)

 Welcome to my Blog, [Stalker](https://en.wikipedia.org/wiki/S.T.A.L.K.E.R.).
-I go by Joseph Birkner.
-I am a Programmer originally born in Leipzig (Germany), now living wherever life takes me 🏙️.
-This place is dedicated to hosting whatever I feel I might want to share that does not fit into a tweet (somehow not much does 🤷‍♂️), and is not (syntactically strict) code. **Enjoy 🙌!**
+I am a Programmer originally from Leipzig/Germany, now living wherever life takes me 🏙️.
+This place is dedicated to hosting whatever I feel I might want to share that does not fit into a <s>tweet</s> toot (somehow not much does 🤷‍♂️), and is not (syntactically strict) code. **Enjoy 🙌!**

 ## Posts